sunilk4u/notes-app-mern/readme.md

 #### Client

  - CD into client folder and run command `npm install`.
+ - Create a `.env` file and add client environment variables.
  - Run client using command `npm run start`.
  - Your client is now running.
  - (Optional) Run `npm run build` to create static files of the client.